-This section presents an outline of PRITA's forthcoming and highly prioritized initiatives for Puerto Rico over the next five (5) years.
-The section is divided into five (5) sub-sections that correspond to PRITA's programs, and the development of a Transit Master Plan.
-The PRITA's five (5) programs are:
+This section presents an overview of PRITA Transit Systems upcoming and identified as high priority projects for Puerto Rico for the next five (5) years.
+This section is divided into five (5) sub-sections that corresponds to PRITA's programs, and the development of a Transit Master Plan.
+The five (5) programs are:

-- Reliability and Integration;

-- Culture of Excellence; and
+- Culture of Excellence; and - Reliability and Integration;

-- Mobility for all;
+- Mobility for All; - Climate Action.

-Climate Action.

 - A Sound Infrastructure;

-These programs are aligned with each of the four (4) 2050 MLRTP goals, through their focus on increasing the transit offer, zero emissions transition efforts, maintenance of existing infrastructure, and acquisition of new equipment.
-By improving transit access through the Reliability and Integration, and the Mobility for all programs, more travel choices can be offered to users, which supports goal C. Also, efforts to improve the availability and reliability of transit information through the Culture of Excellence program will strengthen transit system image and may support modal shift and improved experiences for residents and visitors
+These programs are aligned with each of the four (4) 2050 MLRTP goals. through their focus on increasing the transit offer, zero emissions transition efforts, maintenance of existing infrastructure, and acquisition of new equipment.
+By improving transit access through the Reliability and

+Integration, and the Mobility for all programs, more travel choices can be offered to users, which supports goal C. Also, efforts to improve the availability and reliability of transit information through the Culture of Excellence program will strengthen transit system image and may support modal shift and improved experiences for residents and visitors.